sp473/Fixed-Deposit-Predictor/DataSets/Readme.md

-The data sets was provided by internshala.
+The data sets were provided by internshala.